Chapter 8 of SICK and SICKER

 A health-generating society wouldn’t need a massive medical system.
 Of course, there will always be accidents, injuries, illnesses and deaths.
 However, the scale of these problems is anything but natural under capitalism.

-We don’t have to restrict ourselves to choosing the best way to manage the misery that capitalism creates.
+We can do more than find better ways to manage the misery that capitalism creates.
 We can end it.
-The fight for universal health care is the first step to building a fundamentally different society, one that will generate health for all the people of the world.
+The fight for universal medical care is the first step to building a fundamentally different society, one that will generate health for all the people of the world.